 Of all our A-list stars, Denzel Washington’s career may be the most enviable.
 Although he has a recognizable onscreen persona, it’s mutable enough to allow him to move from R-rated action films (The Equalizer) to serious dramas (Philadelphia) to passion projects with frequent collaborators (like Spike Lee).
 Tied to no franchise — seriously, until The Equalizer 2, which comes out next year, he’d never made a sequel — he puts asses in seats, but not in such huge amounts that there’s any need to worry that fatigue will set in and his popularity will somehow drop off.
 (Consider: He’s been in only five movies that have grossed more than $100 million, his biggest hit the relatively modest $130 million of American Gangster.)
 Almost alone among consistent box-office draws, Washington himself is the selling point: Even when he does a remake (The Taking of Pelham 1 2 3, The Magnificent Seven), you’re going because of him.

 Many well-respected actors have worked their way up the Hollywood food chain, trading their Oscar cachet for big paydays, embarrassing themselves in the process.
 Washington’s career has not worked that way.
-Unlike a Nicolas Cage, he has kept from becoming a self-parody, focusing on gritty genre pictures for a few years before throwing us a curveball and doing something deeply moving like a Flight or this December’s Fences, his third directorial effort and a sight-unseen Oscar contender.
+Unlike a Nicolas Cage, he has kept from becoming a self-parody, focusing on gritty genre pictures for a few years before throwing us a curveball and doing something deeply moving like a Flight or the recent Fences, his third directorial effort and a major Oscar contender.

 Washington’s filmography, which includes two Oscar wins (for Glory and Training Day), can be divided into nine categories.
 Depending on the mood you’re in, there’s certainly at least one perfect Denzel movie for you.
 To make things a little easier, we’ve ranked the films within those categories — and noted where you can stream them.